 It is important to note that the design also works on a vertical orientation as well but the predominant version especially in the early 60s to 70s was on a horizontal plane.
 The image shown above is its modern counterpart that goes with a vertical orientation.
 It is also referred to as a pull-up type of door handle which has become popular in more modern times.
 However, this kind of design is slowly being phased out in favor of pull-out style door handles as it is much safer and more natural to operate.

-push down door handles
+Push down door handles

 These kinds of door handles are a rare sight in the automotive industry as only a few vehicles adopted this style.
 Instead of pulling on a flap, this type of door handle needs to be pressed down to get the door open.
 The orientation of the door handle will differ depending on the vehicle but the function remains the same.
 In some cases, the handle will swing out of the car before you pull it to open the door.

-pull up door handle
+Pull up door handles

 A more popular design option for door handles especially in more affordable vehicles is the pull-up type style.
 This design was extremely popular in the 80s and 90s with some vehicles still having it to this very day.
 You simply need to pull up the handle to get into the car, it's straightforward and to the point.
 The reason why this kind of design was so popular was that it was cheap to make and didn’t require any fancy metallic components.
 Just like the previous door handle design, its popularity went down as the pull-out type of door handle was favored due to more stringent safety requirements.